joscho42/Wav_Play.GB/README.md

-# Pyquencer
+# Wav_Play.GB
-This is a rep for the Pyquencer python script that runs on the WavPlay.gb aduio sequencer Pyquencer is a piece of software that allows you to creat your own song using a 16 step sequencer with up to 6 voices

-It was designed to run on the WavPlay.gb, an Rpi Zero 2W based Handheld device similar to a gameboy that can be used to sequence sounds.

-If you intrested in working on and improving the software or in buiding your own WavPlay.gb you are in the right Rep ;)

-Further informations will be added at a later time

-To add:
--Rpi setup guid
--STL files
--Build Guide
--How to use
--How to add sound
+#About the project
+This is a rep for the Wav_Play.GB.

+The Wav_Play.GB is a handheld Stepsequencer with up to 192 Steps and up too 6 voices.
+It allows you to creat your own sample library and creat tracks on the go all in a familiar form factor.
+At it´s heart is a Raspberry pi Zero 2W